MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 | BL-KM200 | switch, pwm | blue |

 - Binary-inputs were tested with SW-UMR200.
-- Sensor channels were tested with dS-iSens200 and power sensor with all other supported devices, which are listed in the upper table.
+- Sensor channels were tested with dS-iSens200 and power sensor with all other supported devices, which are listed in the table above.

 ### digitalSTROM-Scenes